Why Using Pattern Locks to Protect Your Smartphone Isn’t Entirely Safe

 - The pattern is also likely to go from left to right and from top to bottom.
 All these factors further reduce the number of possible combinations and this makes it easier for attackers to guess the potential patterns.

 Some of the most common patterns that were seen to be used are as follows.
 So if you are using any of these as your screen lock patterns, it is highly recommended that you change it as soon as possible.

-Furthermore, we also recommend that you use the PASSWORD feature to unlock your smartphone.
+Furthermore, we also recommend that you use the PASSWORD feature to unlock your smartphone, rather than using pattern locks.
 It goes without saying that the password you choose should be a strong one as well.
-It should consist of at least eight characters; have at least one number, at least one CAPITAL alphabet and at least one special character.
-This will make your smartphone close to impossible to unlock even if someone does get their hands on it.
+It should consist of at least eight characters; have at least one number, at least one CAPITAL alphabet, and at least one special character.
+This will make your smartphone close to impossible to unlock – even if someone does get their hands on it.